mloporchio/Tutorial-ICBC2025/Bilinear/README.md

    ```bash
    java -cp ".:lib/*" BilinearAccumulatorExample
    ```
-3. The output will show the creation of the bilinear accumulator, the addition of elements, and the verification of membership for those elements.
+3. The output will show the accumulator value after insertion and the membership witness for an element in the set.